msurguy/nuxt-express-now/README.md

 ## Assumptions

+- The default branch is `staging`.
+All PRs in the project are made against that branch
+- When testing is done on staging and approved, PR is opened against `master`
 - When this project is automatically deployed via Now + Github integration (not through Github Action), it uses `now.json` as the config.

 ## Github Setup